ewaldmire/ascender/docs/docsite/rst/administration/ldap_auth.rst

 .. note::

-  Ascender does not actively sync users, but they are created during their initial login.
+  climber does not actively sync users, but they are created during their initial login.
   To improve performance associated with LDAP authentication, see :ref:`ldap_auth_perf_tips` at the end of this chapter.